 This is an important milestone in line with the ORLEN Group’s strategic decision to enter the CO2 storage business, with the Norwegian Continental Shelf as one of the key markets for its implementation.
 The Polaris project is thus the ORLEN Group’s first intended CO2 licence anywhere.

 The Polaris project is an perfect example of how the Norwegian Continental Shelf will play a crucial role in the development of end-to-end value chains for CCS.
 Horisont Energi and partners are pioneering CCS value chains, enabling large-scale CO2 storage and a new emerging CCS industry in Europe.

 The Polaris reservoir is currently undergoing subsurface assessment and studies.
 The offshore pre-survey is completed.
-In June 2022 the storage licence was formally approved by the Ministry of Oil and Energy.
+In June 2022 the storage license was formally approved by the Norwegian Ministry of Energy.